garfix/nligems/doc/syntactic-functions.md

 Can the system handle sentences where one or more words or phrases have been left out, because they can be filled in.

 https://en.wikipedia.org/wiki/Ellipsis_(linguistics)

+## Context-dependent answers

+Questions and answers may depend on the context in which they were given.

 ### Idioms